 The Town also is focused on maintaining a strong downtown and has built on the successful rehabilitation programs of the early part of the decade with new programs to redevelop and strengthen other central areas.
-The Lebanon Avenue corridor that includes significant properties such as the S & S Corporation, and the Airline Trail, a major rails to trails facility, has been targeted for streetscape and lighting improvements.
-A grant has been submitted to the State of Connecticut for the improvements.
+The Lebanon Avenue corridor that includes significant properties such as the S & S Corporation, the Colchester Bakery, and the Airline Trail, a major rails to trails facility, was targeted for streetscape and lighting improvements.
+A grant was applied for and awarded, and the improvements have been completed.
+A second grant application for extending the streetscape improvements to the Northwoods Development has been submitted and is under review by the State of Connecticut Office of Policy and Management.
 A streetscape and lighting improvement project for Linwood Avenue was completed in 2014.
-Several historic facilities in the downtown historic district are currently being renovated, including extensive landscaping.
-The Stop & Shop center will expand with an additional 30,000 square feet of retail/restaurant space, and the Galaxy Shoppes (35,000 square feet) has leased 30% of their space over the last year.
-The Town is also working with an existing manufacturer to develop larger spaces to house their expanding business, including new development of a total of 54,000 square feet.
-This development is now in the process of being permitted.
-A proposed 7,400 retail/restaurant building is now being permitted on Linwood Avenue.
+Several historic facilities in the downtown historic district have been renovated, including extensive landscaping.
+The Stop & Shop center will expand with an additional 30,000 square feet of retail/restaurant space, and the Galaxy Shoppes (35,000 square feet) has leased 80% of their space.
+Galaxy Shoppes has also purchased additional abutting residential property and demolished a vacant home on the property with the intent of increasing their commercial space.
+The Town is now working with the owner of a vacant former car dealership in the center of Town to redevelop the property for retail or a personal services use.

-The Town has also permitted and construction has been completed on approximately 23,700 square feet of redevelopment of previously existing but vacant commercial space in the last two years.
+The Town has also permitted and construction is being or has been completed on approximately 28,700 square feet of redevelopment of previously existing but vacant commercial space in the last two years.
 These redeveloped properties have a positive impact on the Town with the renovation or replacement of derelict buildings and enhance the area with new thriving businesses.